yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 [intersection]: Testing rays against geometry means solving an equation for the two parametric geometries, e.g. ray and sphere.
 The solve provides us with both the distance to the intersection point and the normal of the intersected surface, both of which we need to procede.
+The math and code for these is delayed until the section Raytracer Architecture, Dessert.

 ```
 Sphere :: struct {